-Investing In Mutual Funds
+The Basics of Investing In Mutual Funds

 If it’s your first time to hear about mutual funds, then you might be asking what they are.
 In very simple terms, a mutual fund is a pool of money from many different people (which could be hundreds, even thousands).
-This money is collected by a company which acts as the mutual fund manager who then invests the money in stocks, bonds, the money market and many other locations.

 In other words, investing in mutual funds is like entrusting your money to someone in the hope that he can make your money grow better than you can.
-Of course this someone is not just some ordinary Joe, but one that has years of experience in investing.
+Of course, this someone is not just some ordinary Joe, but one that has years of experience in investing.

 Advantages of Investing in Mutual Funds: